-As an enterprise fund, CEFA is designed to be self-supporting, and therefore are not considered a budgetary fund.
-The California Educational Facilities Authority Act (Education Code Section 94100 et. seq.) do not require annual budgets or the establishment of appropriation limits.
-Section 94141 specifically limits expenses to moneys from revenues generated by operations.
+As an enterprise fund, CEFA is designed to be self-supporting, and therefore is not considered a budgetary fund.
+The California Educational Facilities Authority Act (Education Code Section 94100 et. seq.) does not require annual budgets or the establishment of appropriations limits.
+Section 94141 of the Act specifically limits expenses to moneys from revenues generated by operations.